aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-The user is allowed to set the description of his tokens.
+The user is allowed to set the description of their tokens.

 enrollpin
 ~~~~~~~~~